talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 In this tutorial, we're going to showcase three chats each with a different `accentColor` passed to the theme and rendered differently.
 The following sections highlight the main topics that we'll cover:

-* Editing the HTML layout to add three chatboxes side-by-side
 * Passing custom data to the chatboxes
 * Using the custom data in the TalkJS theme

 To follow along, you’ll need:

-A [TalkJS account]|(https://talkjs.com/dashboard/login).
+- A [TalkJS account]|(https://talkjs.com/dashboard/login).
 TalkJS provides a ready-to-use chat client for your application.
 Your account gives you access to TalkJS's free development environment.

-An existing TalkJS project using the [JavaScript Chat SDK](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/).
+- An existing TalkJS project using the [JavaScript Chat SDK](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/).
 See our [Getting Started]|(https://talkjs.com/docs/Getting_Started/) guide for an example of how to set this up.

 We’ll build up the feature step by step in the following sections.
 If you would rather see the complete example code, see the [GitHub repo]() for this tutorial. <!-- Add Github link -->

 ## Creating and setting the theme for your chat

 Go to your TalkJS dashboard, and navigate to the **Themes** tab.
-Click **Create new theme** and enter **customDataToTheme** as the theme name.
-Click **Create**.
-Now, navigate to the **Chat UI** tab, select the default role.
+Click **Create new theme** and enter "customDataToTheme" as the theme name.
+Select to base your new theme on the "default" theme and click **Create**.

+Now, navigate to the **Chat UI** tab and select the default role.
 Select the **customDataToTheme** theme and click **Publish to live** to apply this theme to your default role.

-## Editing the HTML layout to add three chatboxes side-by-side
+For our example we'll first create three chatboxes side-by-side.
+This isn't a realistic example, but it makes it easy to demonstrate what different styling choices will look like.
+In your real app you will instead show a single chat to a given user.

 If you followed our [Getting Started](https://talkjs.com/docs/Getting_Started/) guide, you'll have a single div with the id `talkjs-container`.
 There are also some inline styles applied to this div.
 You must replace this HTML code with the block given below.